How to Get Into Swarthmore College: Acceptance Rate & Admissions Strategies

 Swarthmore College is one of the most competitive liberal arts colleges in the country, in the same league with the likes of Williams, Amherst, and Pomona.
 While lesser-known to the general public than the Ivy League universities, these schools (including Swat) sport single-digit acceptance rates and are a challenge to gain acceptance into even for students at the very top of the high school class who possess near-perfect SAT/ACT scores.
-While this may come as surprise to anyone who doesn’t follow the latest admissions trends, a quick look at the historical acceptance rate for Swarthmore reveals the following numbers:
+While this may come as surprise to anyone who doesn’t follow the latest admissions trends, a quick look at the historical Swarthmore College acceptance rate data reveals the following numbers:

 - 1980: 40%